 - Blurry vision: Blurry vision is the loss of sharpness, making an object appear hazy and blur.
-Many factors can lead to blurry vision, but it can also be a symptom of serious eye problem.
+Many factors can lead to blurry vision, but it can also be a symptom of serious eye problems.

 Retinal diseases are silent killers – leading cause of blindness

 Retina diseases are known as silent killers because of the problems are symptomless in their initial stage which is why most people ignore the regular retina exam.
-However, regular eye test can prevent problems at a stage where they can be treated with the best results.
-Therefore, timely detection of retinal diseases is a vital part of eye care.
+However, regular eye tests can prevent problems at a stage where they can be treated with the best results.
+Therefore, the timely detection of retinal diseases is a vital part of eye care.
 Retinal diseases are the leading cause of blindness and irreversible loss of sight in adults not just in India but all over the world.
 The retinal disorder can be due to aging, diabetes or other diseases, trauma to the eye, or family history.

 Don’t wait!
 Get free of cost 15 step eye check-up done at our state-of-the-art EyeQ Vision Hospital which has the highest level of quality and technology in eye care.
 EyeQ vision has 38 super specialty eye hospitals with centers in Uttar Pradesh, Delhi-NCR, Haryana, Uttarakhand, Gujarat and Maharastra.